Saray Mulk Khanum

 Saray Mulk Khanum (Chagatai: سرای ملک خانم; c.
-1341 – 1408) was a senior consort of the Timurid Empire as the chief consort of Timur, also known as Tamerlane the Great, the founder of the Timurid Empire as well as the Timurid dynasty.
+1341 – 1408) was a senior consort of the Timurid Empire as the chief consort of Timur, also known as Tamerlane, the founder of the empire as well as the dynasty.

 By birth, she was a princess of Moghulistan as a daughter of Qazan Khan ibn Yasaur and was also a direct descendant of Genghis Khan.

 Family and lineage

 Saray Mulk Khanum was born a princess of Moghulistan in c.
 1341 to Qazan Khan ibn Yasaur, the last Khan of the Chagatai Khanate.
 Saray's grandfather was Khan Yasa'ur, her father's predecessor and a great-great-grandson of Chagatai Khan.
 She was therefore, a direct descendant of Genghis Khan, the Great Khan (Emperor) and founder of the Mongol Empire.
 Saray was thus, a member of the House of Borjigin, the most renowned family clan in Eurasia.

 Being the daughter of a Khan, Saray held the title of Khanum ("daughter of a Khan or princess") by birth.